JetBrains/Qodana/topics/taint-analysis.md

 ### IntelliJ IDEA
 {id="ta-deploy-idea"}

+<link-summary>Running the taint analysis in IntelliJ IDEA requires the 'Security Analysis by Qodana' plugin.</link-summary>

 Before you run taint analysis in your IDE, install the [**Security Analysis by Qodana**](%plugin-url%) plugin.
 To do it, in IntelliJ IDEA navigate to the **Problems** tool window and click the **Security Analysis** tab.
 On this tab, click the **Install plugin** button.